 Now, the guy who bought that box of negatives at his local auction house has made a documentary film about the incredible discovery of a lost talent and the path to Finding Vivian Maier.

-The film is scheduled for release some time in 2013.
+The film will begin screenings in March 2014.
 Watch the trailer below and wait for the hairs on the back of your neck to stand up.

 You’ll have to wait for the film’s release to answer the questions that are probably now burning a hole in your brain, although many details about Vivian’s life still remain unknown, which is likely just how she wanted it.
 I do have a few extra bits of information for you such as that Vivian was born in New York and raised somewhere in France (exact location unknown).
 Interestingly, records show a young Vivian Maier and her mother lived with Jeanne J. Bertrand for some time, a French pioneer of photography who knew the founder of the Whitney Museum of American Art.
 It’s highly possible that Vivian developed her secret talent thanks to Jeanne Bertrand.